tuxette/ecas23_randomforest/README.md

     this [Happy Git with
     R](https://happygitwithr.com/install-git.html)).
 You can also
-    download the ZIP archive of the repository (but in this case you will have to re-download it in case of update)
+    download the ZIP archive of the repository (but in this case you will have to re-download it in case of an update).

-2. Download the courses materials as described in the different folders
+2. Download the courses materials as described in the different folders.

-3. Download the practicals materials and/or data as described in the different folders
+3. Download the practicals materials and/or data as described in the different folders.

 4.  **Install R** (<https://cloud.r-project.org/>) and the following **R packages** (we recommend the use of the [RStudio